Ultenhofen/BarrelShifter/README.md

 Sign extension functionality: Does the arithmetic right mode exhibit correct sign extension behavior?

 ## Potential improvements
-1. It is probably a good idea to move the case statement inside the for loop.
+1. *ADDED* It is probably a good idea to move the case statement inside the for loop.
 Current implementation creates multiple shift networks.
 The change would make the design take up significantly less area.
+       Upon adding, this reduced die area by about 20% using the sky130 libraries and yosys